-I am new to the industry, so this was new to me!
-However, as a reader I’m sure you already know this.
-In which case, please consider this a friendly reminder from yours truly.
-This is why you need to be doing inspections of your own!
-So things are in tip top shape when the big guys come in!
+I am new to the industry, so this was an eye-opener to me!
+However, as a operator, I’m sure you already know this, so consider this a friendly reminder form yours truly.
+Take the time to do your own inspections regularly, and make sure things are in tip-top shape when the big guys come in!

 2. It’s helpful to have an extra set of eyes.

 There is A LOT going on in a kitchen.
-Whether or not your kitchen is large or small, you only have one set of eyes.
-During our inspection, there were 3 supervisors on site.
-Not only can you divide and conquer by having multiple inspectors with you, but one person might catch something that another person didn’t.
+Whether your kitchen is large or small, you only have one set of eyes.
+During our inspection, there were three supervisors on site.
+Not only can you divide and conquer with multiple inspectors, but one person might catch something that another person may have missed.

 3. You can make inspections into a fun competition instead of something intimidating.

-Inspections don’t have to feel intimidating for your staff.
-One of our customers for example have created a fun competition out of the county’s health inspections.
-Any site who gets a perfect score of 100, receives a silver spoon award.
+Inspections don’t have to be intimidating to your staff.
+One of our customers created a fun competition out of the county’s health inspections.
+Any site that gets a perfect score of 100, receives a silver spoon award.
 If the site gets a 99….
 Well no award for them!
-And they actually do get bummed out about it!
-Find something like this to do with your own district inspections.
+And they do get bummed out about it!
+Find something similar to do with your district inspections.
 Everyone loves a little friendly competition.

 4. Things move fast!

-Your kitchens and your serving lines are moving quickly; which means you should too!
-This inspection required us to observe a lot during the serving period (in this case lunch), and that only left us with a short window of time to gather as much as information possible.
-I felt like a pinball bouncing around everywhere in that kitchen.
+Your kitchens and serving lines are moving quickly; which means you should too!
+This inspection required us to observe a lot during the serving period (in this case lunch), and that only left us with a short window of time to gather as much information as possible.
+I felt like a pinball bouncing around in that kitchen.

-Keep in mind, you can’t miss anything , so put a little skip in your step and get to inspecting!
-Which brings me to my final observation…
+Keep in mind; you can’t miss anything, so put a little skip in your step and get to inspecting!
+This brings me to my final observation…

 5. It’s crucial to use the right tools

 I didn’t just follow and observe!
 I inspected with the supervisors!
 We checked everything from menu accuracy, to uniforms, to food temps, to cleanliness.
-You name it, we inspected it!
-And like I said, things move fast and we had to write everything down!
+You name it, we examined it!
+And like I said, things move fast.

 “Last health inspection, 1-14-19, 100%”

-I don’t know if you’re anything like me, but if you’re trying to take quick notes, your handwriting comes out like a doctor wrote you a prescription and a chicken attempted to make it look better.
+If you’re anything like me, when you’re trying to take quick notes, your handwriting comes out like a doctor wrote you a prescription and a chicken attempted to make it better.

-So when Timothy and I left, we immediately knew they needed the Inspections app.
+When Timothy and I left, we immediately knew they needed the Inspections app.
 No more writing things down and no more forgetting!
-They would always be able access it on their phones because fact is, phones aren’t something we easily forget these days.
-Plus, imagine all the photos and audio recordings they could take!!
+They would always be able to access it on their phones because phones aren’t something we easily forget these days.
+Plus, imagine all the photos and audio recordings they could take!